Sunday, 13 July 2025

 Night fell and Billy Connolly come on to introduce Dire Straits.
 He told us that when the band's album went to number one in South Africa, rather than take the royalties, they said send the money to Amnesty International.

-The band sounded immaculate and the emotional atmosphere was palpable as Dire Straits played Brothers In Arms.
-I've rarely witnessed such a charged atmosphere at a show.
+The band sounded immaculate and as Dire Straits played Brothers In Arms, I've rarely witnessed such a charged atmosphere at a show.
 Maybe this clip gives some sense of what it was like.
 Mark Knopfler was clearly affected by it.

-The Anti-Apartheid movement believed that the first event increased global pressure on the South African regime to release Mandela—a move that would be the first step in releasing other political prisoners and ending the apartheid regime.
+The Anti-Apartheid movement had been galvanised by that first Wembley concert, to increase the pressure on the South African regime to release Mandela.
+And here we were, two years later, to welcome him back.
 It may seem crazy to believe a pop concert could really make that much difference.
-But there was definitely a spirit of change in the air at that time.
+But here was the proof.

-The Human Rights Now! concerts featuring Bruce Springsteen, Sting, Peter Gabriel, Youssou N'Dour and Tracy Chapman were another example of how rock musicians put themselves forward as advocates for political change and awareness.
+The Human Rights Now! concerts in September 1988, held around the world and featuring Bruce Springsteen, Sting, Peter Gabriel, Youssou N'Dour and Tracy Chapman, were another example of how rock musicians put themselves forward as advocates for political change and awareness.
+This time, they didn't just turn up to Wembley and plug in, they took it out on the road and worked it.
+South America, Africa, Asia and points in between.
+Again, it was inspiring and engaged a new generation in the fight for freedom and equal rights.

-As the decade came to a close, the fall of the iron curtain across Eastern Europe was the culmination of this new sense that people did have the power to force change.
+As the decade came to a close, the fall of the iron curtain across Eastern Europe and the release of Mandela were the culmination of this new sense that people did have the power to force change.
+Oppression and inequality hasn't gone away, but events such as this gave us the belief that change can happen when people come together to show their opposition and resistance.

 No comments: